-Are you ready to make your porcelain tile look like it did when the tile installation was brand new?
-Because porcelain tiles naturally have antimicrobial properties, learning how to clean porcelain tiles isn’t too difficult and is worth the effort.
+Ready to make your porcelain tiles look as good as they did when the tile installation was brand new?
+Thanks to their natural antimicrobial properties, cleaning porcelain tiles is relatively simple and well worth the effort.

 If done correctly, your floor and shower tiles will sparkle like never before.
-Still trying to figure out where to start?
+Not sure where to begin?

-This guide has everything you need to know about how to clean porcelain tile.
-From everyday grime removal to removing soap scum buildup in hard-to-reach areas, you’ll learn our expert tactics to make your porcelain shine as good as new.
+This guide covers everything you need to know about cleaning porcelain tiles.
+From tackling everyday grime to removing stubborn soap scum in hard-to-reach spots, you’ll discover expert tips to make your porcelain shine like new.

 Benefits of Porcelain Tile